ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-07-10-Vancouver_transit1.md

 # Conclusion

-From data gathered from the 2016 census and GTFS dataset, we can extract variables that interest us.
-As a policy question, the study intends to figure out as Vancouver's public transit authority distributes additional transportation capacities, decide where and when it should prioritize to maximize the usage of public transit across the metropolitan area.
+From 2016 census and GTFS data, we can extract variables that interest us.
+As a policy question, the study intends to figure out as Vancouver's public transit authority distributes additional transportation capacities, where and when it should prioritize to maximize the usage of public transit across the metropolitan area.
 We will discuss the key variables in the next post.